ika-rwth-aachen/DEviLOG/README.md

     v1.0-mini/  # or 'v1.0-trainval'
 ```

-## Training

-Use the scripts [model/train.py](model/train.py), [model/evaluate.py](model/evaluate.py), and [model/predict.py](model/predict.py) to train a model, evaluate it on validation data, and make predictions on a testing dataset or the provided real-world input point clouds.

-Input directories, training parameters, and more can be set via CLI arguments or in a config file.
-Run the scripts with `--help`-flag or see one of the provided exemplary config files for reference.

 ### Training

+You can train a model to predict occupancy grid maps from lidar point clouds using training data created from the nuScenes dataset.

-Start training the model by passing the provided config file [model/config.yml](model/config.yml).
+Start training the model by passing the provided [config file](model/config.yml) to the [training script](model/train.py).

 ```bash
 # DEviLOG/model/